KZ29-hub/MIRA2drug/Readme.txt

-Transcending Language Boundaries: Interpretable Multi-Scenario Pharmacodynamics of Drug Interactions via MIRA2drug
+A Retrieval-Augmented and Pre-trained Model Powered Pharmacodynamic Framework for Multi-Scenario Drug Interaction Prediction